NLB

 Pandemic Outbreak

-The positive facts of conducting the research methods over the Zoom were that both the participants and myself didn't face much time consuming and didn't need to travel for the meetings.
+A key advantage of conducting the research via Zoom was that both participants and the researcher saved time and avoided the need to travel for meetings.

 Understanding the Participants' Behavioral

-A simple task which instructs to browse the NLB website and borrow a book was given to each participant.
-I have been watching the participants' activities as the shadowing process via the Zoom from the start and all the Zoom sessions were recorded by their admissions.
-The activities, emotions and quotes were noted down during the shadowing process.
-After that revised and finalised them while looking back at the records.
+A simple task instructing participants to browse the NLB website and borrow a book was given to each participant.
+Their activities were observed through the shadowing process via Zoom, and all sessions were recorded with participant consent.
+Activities, emotions, and quotes were noted during the shadowing process and later reviewed and finalized by referring back to the recordings.

 Participant's Perspective

-The activities, emotions and thoughts tracked from users were turned into Empathy Map.
-As I noticed through her movements, she tended to rely on the search and filtering functions.
-Her frustration upon the range of recommendations and delay periods changed to satisfactory when she was able to check the book's availability.
-The thoughts of wanting the wide filtering and sorting can clearly predicted via her speeches during the borrowing process.
+The activities, emotions, and thoughts tracked from users were organized into an Empathy Map.
+Observations indicated that the participant tended to rely on the search and filtering functions.
+Frustration with the limited range of recommendations and delays shifted to satisfaction once book availability could be checked.
+The desire for broader filtering and sorting options was clearly expressed during the borrowing process.

 Participants' Perspective